Astros II: Service history

-The Astros II artillery system entered service with the Brazilian Army in 1983.
+The Astros II artillery system entered service with the Brazilian Army in the early 1990s.
 The system is battle proven, having been used in action by the Iraqi Army in the Gulf Wars.

 In the 1980s, Avibrás sold an estimated 66 Astros II artillery systems to Iraq.
 Iraq also built the Sajeel-60 which is a license-built version of the Brazilian SS-60.
 Sixty Astros II were sold to Saudi Arabia and an unspecified number sold to Bahrain and Qatar.
 Total sales of the Astros II between 1982 and 1987 reached US$1 billion.
 This fact made the Astros II multiple rocket launcher the most profitable weapon produced by Avibrás.

 In the 1980s and early 1990s, Avibrás manufactured almost exclusively rockets and multiple-launch rocket systems (MLRS), such as the Astros II, in addition to developing antitank and antiship missiles.
 At its peak, Avibrás employed 6,000 people; later it would be reduced to 900 people in the early 1990s as the arms industry demand fell.
 Even so, in the first Gulf War in 1991, the Astros II was successfully used by Saudi Arabia against Iraq.
 Years earlier, the Astros II system had helped Angola to defeat the UNITA.

 New generation

 The next step is an ambitious program, the Astros 2020 (Mk6), based on a 6×6 wheeled chassis.
 Being a new concept, it will require an estimated investment of R$1.2 billion, of which about US$210 million will be invested solely in development.
 It will be integrated with the cruise missile AVMT-300 with 300-km range during the stage of testing and certification.
 It is said that the venture will, for example, enable the Army to integrate the Astros with defense anti-aircraft guns, paving the way for the utilization of common platforms, trucks, parts of electronic sensors and command vehicles.
 The new MK6 system will use Tatra Trucks’ T815-790R39 6×6 and T815-7A0R59 4×4 trucks instead of the original Mercedes-Benz 2028A 6x6 truck.
 ASTROS 2020 offers several basic improvements including an improved armored cabin, modern digital communications and navigation systems, and a new tracking radar that replaces the AV-UCF's Contraves Fieldguard system.
-The new tracking radar used by MK6 AV-UCF was latter revealed to be the Fieldguard 3 Military Measurement System from Rheinmetall Air Defence.
+The new tracking radar used by MK6 AV-UCF was later revealed to be the Fieldguard 3 Military Measurement System from Rheinmetall Air Defence.
 The Astros 2020 will also be equipped with a 180 mm GPS-guided rocket called the SS-AV-40G with a range of 40 km and SS-150 newly developed rockets with a claimed maximum range of 150 km.
 Four of them are carried.
 36 Astros 2020 systems are to be acquired.